badvision/lawless-legends/Example Content/Ancient Legends/README.md

 6) Some weapons & armor will boost your stats.
 7) Exploring is rewarded.

+Hardware Requirements:

+      128K Apple IIe or Apple //c or Apple IIgs
+      2 floppy drives or hard disk
+      Color monitor for best experience

-Loading the game on a Real Apple II, IIc, IIe, IIgs:
+Loading the game on a Real Apple IIc, IIe, IIgs:
 Insert disk 1 in drive 1 and disk 2 in drive 2. then turn on your computer.

 Loading the game via emulator: